cispa/Verification-Disjunctive-Time-Networks/README.md

         }
   ```

-- A list of clocks appearing in the TA (the name `"0"` is reserved for the
+- A list of clocks appearing in the gTA (the name `"0"` is reserved for the
   constantly zero clock).
-By default, the TA will assume a single clock
+By default, the gTA will assume a single clock
   named `"x"`.

   ```python
   clocks = ["x", "y"]
   ```

-Then a TA object can be constructed using
+Then a gTA object can be constructed using
 `TA(locations, init_states, transitions, invariants, clocks)`.

 ### Constructing a Summary Automaton

-To construct a summary automaton from a TA, you can construct an object of
+To construct a summary automaton from a gTA, you can construct an object of
-either `DTNMinus` or `DTNWithInv`. `DTNMinus` should be used with TAs that
+either `DTNMinus` or `DTNWithInv`. `DTNMinus` should be used with gTAs that
-belong to the $DTN^-$ class, so TAs that do not have invariants on locations
+belong to the $DTN^-$ class, so gTAs that do not have invariants on locations
 appearing in location guards.

-`DTNWithInv` should be used only with TAs with a single clock, but allows for
+`DTNWithInv` should be used only with gTAs with a single clock, but allows for
 invariants in states appearing in location guards.

 Both classes take an object of type `TA` as input and provide you with the